Sports Medicine Health and Wellness – Team ENHANCE/Team EXCEL

 Sports Psychology/Mental Training - Sports psychology services are provided in-house to help the student-athlete address performance related issues.
 The Director of Mental Training oversees sport psychology services to all student-athletes and teams.
 Housed in the state-of-the-art UT Mental Training Center, the program offers instruction and training in the mental aspects of sport performance including: goal-setting, intentional focus training, effective thinking, pressure coping, team building and competition preparation.

 Thornton Athletics Student Life Center - Student-Athletes are provided with educational support and services through the Thornton Athletics Student Life Center.
-The Disability Needs Coordinator, learning specialists, and academic advisors work with the student-athlete to identify and diagnose education-impacting disabilities and provide the necessary support services for the student-athlete diagnosed with learning disorders and attention deficit/hyperactivity disorder (ADHD) .
+The learning specialists and academic advisors work with the student-athlete to identify and diagnose education-impacting disabilities and provide the necessary support services for the student-athlete diagnosed with learning disorders and attention deficit/hyperactivity disorder (ADHD) .